violette/utility-scripts/update-mavendependencies.md

 ### Update your project's maven dependencies with a simple command

-- Create a rules.xml file where your exclusions/inclusions are specified.
+- Create a rules (xml) file where your exclusions/inclusions are specified.
 Here an example to exclude alpha/beta:
 ```xml
 <ruleset comparisonMethod="maven"